 The store has often been late to pay its staff in the last few months, the employee said.
 "Since the end of July, our pay days have been very shifty," said the employee.
 "They [management] always claim they don't know who is in charge of paying us or when we're getting paid.
 Sometimes we get paid by cash, and last time we got paid it was by check.
 It's pretty random."

-In Lecture 9, we discussed three elements to look for when weighing an anonymous source.
-Are all three found in this story?
-Based on your findings, how much weight do you give this anonymous source?
+three found in this story?
+Based on your findings, how much weight do you give this another iymous source?